longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

             -n longhorn-system
         ```

-   - Option 2: Set permissions using kube2iam or kiam.
+   - Option 2: Set permissions with IAM temporary credentials by AWS STS AssumeRole (kube2iam or kiam)

      [kube2iam](https://github.com/jtblin/kube2iam) or [kiam](https://github.com/uswitch/kiam) is a Kubernetes application that allows managing AWS IAM permissions for Pod via annotations rather than operating on AWS credentials.
 Follow the kube2iam or kiam repository to install it into the Kubernetes cluster.